Federal Veterans Dependent and Survivor Benefits

 Dependency Indemnity Compensation

-Dependency and Indemnity Compensation (DIC) is a tax free monetary benefit generally payable to a surviving spouse, child, or parent of Service members who died while on active duty, active duty for training, or inactive duty training or survivors of Veterans who died from their service-connected disabilities.
-DIC for parents is an income based benefit.
+Dependency and Indemnity Compensation is a tax free monetary benefit generally payable to a surviving spouse, child, or parent of Service members who died while on active duty, active duty for training, or inactive duty training or survivors of Veterans who died from their service-connected disabilities.
+This compensation for parents is an income based benefit.

 The Survivors Pension benefit, which may also be referred to as Death Pension, is a tax-free monetary benefit payable to a low-income, un-remarried surviving spouse and/or minor child(ren) of a deceased Veteran with wartime service.
 Non-reimbursed medical expenses can be used to offset an income that would otherwise be over the threshold.

 Some non-traditional examples of non-reimbursed medical expense could include; arch supports, medical insurance premiums, transportation expenses to and from doctor's office or hospital, hearing aids and batteries, as well as other expenses.

 CHAMPVA is the Civilian Health and Medical Program of the Department of Veterans Affairs and is administered by the Health Administration Center in Denver, Colorado.
 VA is authorized to provide medical care in the same or similar manner and subject to the same or similar limitations as medical care furnished to certain dependents and survivors of active duty and retired members of the Armed Forces.
 The CHAMPVA program is designed to accomplish this purpose.
 Under CHAMPVA, VA shares the cost of medically necessary services and supplies for eligible beneficiaries.